klogging/klogging.io/docs/concepts/klogging-process.md

   to emit events into the events channel.

 - Each sink has its own channel and processes log events in the order it receives them.

+- Dashed lines show how Klogging can [send log events directly to sinks](../concepts/direct-logging) instead of asynchronously via coroutine channels.

 ## Log event batching